-- A bachelor's degree in French, or have completed the courses in French that are required for the Bachelor of Arts degree in French at Michigan State University or their equiv- - A grade-point average of at least 3.00 in undergraduate French language and literature courses.
+- A bachelor's degree in French, or have completed the courses in French that are required for the Bachelor of Arts degree in French at Michigan State University or their equivalents. - 2.
+A grade-point average of at least 3.00 in undergraduate French language and literature courses. - The results of the Graduate Record Examination General Test (GRE) forwarded to the Department of Romance and Classical Studies.